 Giving specific, detailed information when assigning work.

-Hesitating to try solutions that have not been tested.
+Hesitating to try solutions that have not been tested, but may be effective.

-Deferring high-impact decisions to higher levels of authority or require sign-off.
+Deferring high-impact decisions to higher levels of authority or requiring sign-off.

 Not being forceful or assertive when necessary.